 Today midcentury modern is all the rage, bringing back designs of the 1950s like the Seagram Building and Lever House.
 But that era had its roots in the 1920s, when a daring generation of designers shook up establishment design.
 Join Barry Lewis for an exploration of New York’s classics of the 1950s and ’60s and the original 1920s works that inspired them.

-Barry Lewis is an architectural historian who currently teaches at Cooper Union Forum, is the long-time host of a popular walking tour series on PBS.
+Barry Lewis, an architectural historian who teaches at Cooper Union Forum, is the long-time host of a popular walking tour series on PBS.

 Although Theodore Roosevelt is often credited for his initial efforts in American environmental conservation, it was his distant cousin—the 32nd President—who upheld the vision of state-run systems for nature preservation.
 Historian Douglas Brinkley reveals Franklin D. Roosevelt’s legacy as the founder of the Civilian Conservation Corps and ambassador for the preservation of the American land.